Pittsburgh Steelers Odds

 Betting point spreads are wagers based on the expectation that a team will win or lose by a certain number of points.
 Here’s an example:

-In this situation, the Ravens are 1.5 point underdogs against the Steelers.
+In this situation, the Ravens are 1.5-point underdogs against the Steelers.
 If Pittsburgh wins the game by two or more points, a $100 wager on the Steelers would come with a payout of $90.91.
-If Baltimore won the game outright or lost by one point or less, the same $100 wager would net $110 plus the original $100 for a total of $210.
+If Baltimore won the game outright or lost by one point (or tied), the same $100 wager would net $110 plus the original $100 for a total of $210.

 FAQ: Everything you need to know about point spreads